foundry-rs/foundry/forge/README.md

 - `function etch(address where, bytes memory what)`: Sets the contract code at some address contract code

-- `function prank(address from)`: Performs the next smart contract call as another address (prank just changes tx.origin.
+- `function prank(address from)`: Performs the next smart contract call as another address (prank just changes msg.sender.
 Tx still occurs as normal)

-- `function startPrank(address from)`: Performs smart contract calls as another address
+- `function startPrank(address from)`: Performs smart contract calls as another address.
+The account impersonation lasts until the end of the transaction, or until `stopPrank` is called.

-- `function stopPrank()`: Stop calling smart contract with the address set at prankStart
+- `function stopPrank()`: Stop calling smart contracts with the address set at `startPrank`

 - `function expectRevert(bytes calldata expectedError)`:
   Tells the evm to expect that the next call reverts with specified error bytes.